cloudposse/terraform-datadog-platform/README.md

 The [examples/rbac](examples/rbac) shows how to use custom RBAC to provision Datadog roles with permissions and assign roles to monitors.

+The [examples/slo](examples/slo) shows how to provision Service Level Objectives on Datadog for SLO monitoring.

 The [examples/child_organization](examples/child_organization) shows how to provision Datadog child organizations.

+The [examples/organization_settings](examples/organization_settings) shows how to provision Datadog organization settings.

 ## Security & Compliance [<img src="https://cloudposse.com/wp-content/uploads/2020/11/bridgecrew.svg" width="250" align="right" />](https://bridgecrew.io/)